★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 Case in point: this study, where it’s show that the Hemodynamic Network and the Mirror Neuron Networks complement each other to augment empathy.
 The HN tunes us into another’s emotions at a neural level.
 This relates more to perceiving their emotional state, then the kind of simulation done by MNN, which support empathy by “mirroring” via a kind of simulation of another’s experience based on what you know.
 That is, MNN can consciously or subconsciously allow someone to simulation themselves in another’s shoes based on the models of behavior, circumstance and life that they understand.

 Simulation via MNN is great, but it leaves a few gaps, primarily caused by cognitive bias.
 If we haven’t experienced enough of life to accurately understand someone else, we might miss a few details when we try to put ourselves in their shoes.
 So we may be a bit blindsided when they’re angry or distraught in a situation, when we simulated via MNN that they would be happy or content.
 In this case, the HN lets us observe their externalized expression of their feelings.
 If we get a mismatch here, then this should indicate that we need to step back and observe the situation from another angle.
-That is the Hemodynamic Network is indicating something different from the Mirror Neuron Networks and this should invite us to investigate why.
+That is, the Hemodynamic Network contrasts the feedback we receive from the Mirror Neuron Networks and this should invite us to investigate why.

 Meditation or extended, focused prayer can bring calmness to your mind and partially reset its state.
 This can alleviate anxiety or bring clarity needed for insight.
 This same feeling can come from playing music or from pretty much anything that focuses one part of your mind.